spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 This guide will help you gain access to SNApps, to access the guide [click here](../Guides/AccessingSNApps.md).

 The guide will cover:

-- Adding the Lokinet DNS resolver (for Linux).

 - Initialising Lokinet for the first time.